jointakahe/takahe/docs/installation.rst

 What To Run
 -----------

-You need to run at least two copies of the `Docker image <https://hub.docker.com/r/jointakahe/takahe>`_:
+You need to run at least one copy of the

-* One with no command or arguments specified, which will serve web traffic
+`Docker image <https://hub.docker.com/r/jointakahe/takahe>`_ with no extra arguments, in order to serve web traffic.
-* One with the arguments (command) ``python manage.py runstator``, which will run the background worker that handles asynchronous communication with other servers.

-Both of these can have as many copies run as needed.
-Note that the image has required environment variables before it will boot, and this is the only way to configure it - see below.
+The image has required environment variables before it will boot, and this is the only way to configure it - see below.

+You also need to ensure Stator, our background task system, runs regularly.
+You can do this in one of two ways:

+* Run another copy of image with the arguments ``python manage.py runstator``, which will run a background worker continuously.

+* Call the URL ``/.stator/?token=abc`` periodically (once a minute or more).
+  The token value must be the same as you set in ``TAKAHE_STATOR_TOKEN``.

+The background worker will have a lot more throughput, but you can opt for either for a small installation.
+If Stator gets backed up, you can either run more workers or call the URL more often to ensure it gets more throughput.

 While you can run Takahē directly from a checkout if you like, we're not officially supporting that right now, as it increases our support burden by